 You know, the ones with the cute little green lizard with a very pronounced English accent, selling the virtues of saving people money on car insurance?

 But there’s also GEICO life insurance, the coverage we’re going to discuss in this review.

-Founded in 1936 and headquartered in Chevy Chase, Maryland, GEICO is a wholly owned subsidiary of Berkshire Hathaway of Warren Buffet fame.
+Founded in 1936 and headquartered in Chevy Chase, Maryland, GEICO is a wholly-owned subsidiary of Berkshire Hathaway of Warren Buffett fame.